cz-python-course/Class4-Loops-For-each/README.md

 - **for counter in**: Declares a variable *counter*, that will only exist inside this block of code.

 The variable *counter* will get the fist value from the range function, which is *0*. when we reach the end of the block of code, the value of the *counter* will change for the next value in the range, until we run out of numbers.
 This means that the loop will be executed three times, in this example.

+## Exercise

+We are still improving the example of cups of coffee from the last classes.
+So far we are asking for exactly three days.
+Now, we are going to ask for how many days the user want to calculate, and then calculating the average number of cups of coffee taken.
+The same conditionals and messages will be used in this example.